Systematic study of hadrons and their quark-component nuclear modification factors

 \section{Summary}

-In summary, via the parton and hadron cascade model PACIAE, we study the correspondence between hadron nuclear modification factor and its quark component one, as well as the flavor (mass) ordering at both parton and hadron levels.
-Meanwhile, how the above two physical essences change with the (pseudo-)rapidity, centrality, reaction energy and the collision system size are all investigated systematically.
+In summary, via the parton and hadron cascade model PACIAE, we study the connection (correspondence) between hadron nuclear modification factor and its quark component one, as well as the flavor (mass) ordering at both parton and hadron levels.
+Meanwhile, how the above two physical phenomena change with the (pseudo-)rapidity, centrality, reaction energy and the collision system size are investigated systematically.

-Generally speaking, the correspondence between hadron and its quark component and the mass ordering at hadron level in nuclear modification factors are held, irrespective of the rapidity, centrality, reaction energy, and the collision system size.
+Generally speaking, the correspondence between hadron and its quark component and the mass ordering at both the parton and hadron level in nuclear modification factors are held, irrespective of the rapidity, centrality, reaction energy, and the collision system size.

 For the correspondence, the $R_{AA}$ of the hadron is always less than that of its quark component in the $p_T$ region above 2 GeV/c.
 The discrepancy between them becomes more pronounced in a wider $\eta$ range.
-However, the centrality, reaction energy and the system size do not show noticeable influence on it.
-The flavor (mass) ordering is easier to distinguish in the wider $\eta$ and the lower reaction energy, while it does not exhibit clear dependence on the centrality or the collision system size.
+However, this behavior do not noticeably show in the different centrality, reaction energy and the system size studies.
+The mass ordering is easier to distinguish in the wider $\eta$ and the lower reaction energy, while it does not exhibit the clear dependences on the centrality and the collision system size.

-The mass ordering in nuclear modification factor at hadron level, like the one at parton level, seems to be existed really.
-Its observation is relevant to the relative discrepancy among the selected candidates in mass.
-The larger the relative discrepancy among those candidates in mass, the clearer mass ordering is observed.
+We note that, the figures displaying the correspondence between hadron and its quark component in $R_{AA}$, show a similar phenomenon: The discrepancy between hadron $R_{AA}$ and its quark component $R_{AA}$ in low $p_T$ region is less than the one in middle and/or high $p_T$ region.
+It is not understood very well yet and has to leave it to the next study.

-Of course, the correspondence between hadron and its quark component and the hadronic mass ording in the nuclear modification factor should be studied further, both theoretically and experimentally.
-In the next study, we would consider the open-charm and/or the open-bottom heavy-hadron~\cite{Andronic:2015wma} as the candidates.
+The nuclear modification factors at hadron level show very well mass ordering, like the one at parton level.
+Its clear observation is relevant to the relative mass discrepancy among the selected candidates.
+Larger relative mass discrepancy among the candidates leads to more significant mass ordering.

-\ack We thank C. B. Yang for discussions.
-This work was supported by the National Natural Science Foundation of China (11775094, 11905188, 11775313, 11905163), the Continuous Basic Scientific Research Project (No.WDJC-2019-16), National Key Research and Development Project (2018YFE0104800) and by the 111 project of the foreign expert bureau of China.
+Of course, the correspondence between hadron and its quark component and the hadronic mass ordering in the nuclear modification factor should be studied further, both theoretically and experimentally.
+In the next work, we would consider the open-charm and/or the open-bottom heavy-hadron~\cite{Andronic:2015wma} as the candidates.